timeplus-io/docs/docs/proton-faq.md

 ## Does Proton provide a JDBC/ODBC driver?

+JDBC driver is available at https://github.com/timeplus-io/proton-java-driver, and the ODBC driver is being tested internally and will be published soon.

-Not yet.
-You can send the processed data to Kafka topics via External Stream, use the proton-go-driver, or benthos to send the data to other systems.
-Currently no JDBC or ODBC driver is supported, but we have this in our roadmap.
+In the meanwhile, you can send the processed data to Kafka topics via External Stream, use the [proton-go-driver](https://github.com/timeplus-io/proton-go-driver), or [benthos](https://www.benthos.dev/) to send the data to other systems.

 If you are on Timeplus Cloud, you can use the REST API or SDK to run queries or manage resources in Timeplus, via the API server, which is not part of Proton.

-Create a [GitHub issue](https://github.com/timeplus-io/proton/issues) or contact us on [Slack](https://timeplus.com/slack) if your use case requires a JDBC/ODBC driver.

 ## Can I contribute to Proton?